BenjaminJonahZhang/scapi/doc/source/index.rst

 Welcome to SCAPI
 ================

 SCAPI is an open-source Java library for implementing secure two-party and multiparty computation protocols (SCAPI stands for the "Secure Computation API").
 It provides a reliable, efficient, and highly flexible cryptographic infrastructure.
+SCAPI also has a c++ version currently in beat.
 SCAPI is free and is licensed under an adaptation of the MIT license, you can read more about the license :ref:`here <license>`.

 SCAPI Documentation
 -------------------